Dividend Value Builder Newsletter

 Value investing should not be confused with market timing.
 Some investors make investment allocation decisions based on charts, momentum, or various market indicators.
 This is called market timing.

 Value investors make allocation decisions based on price and value.
 Some of us call this valuation timing.
-Purchasing assets for less than their real worth lowers risk and increases the probability of higher than average returns.
-It also makes sense that purchasing assets for more than their real worth increases risk and decreases the probability of lower than average rates of return.
+It makes sense that purchasing assets for more than their real worth increases risk and increases the probability of lower than average rates of return (lower dividend yield / smaller capital gains).
+Purchasing assets for less than their real worth lowers risk and increases the probability of higher than average returns,

 Which Type of Investor Are You?

-However, if you have the time and inclination, the market averages can be beaten!
-You can lower your risk by purchasing assets that are undervalued and selling assets when they become overpriced.
+However, if you have the time and inclination to be a value investor; you can lower your risk by purchasing assets that are undervalued and selling assets when they become overpriced.

 If you are inclined toward value investing this blog has many resources from which to learn: